 Like us, you’ve heard and read the accounts of guys testing positive for HIV while taking PrEP.
 Their stories are told inside bars and clubs, spread from person to person, but most of all, posted on the internet for all to see.
-They make sure to tell us that not only have they tested poz while using this medication, but they also know of “lots of other guys” that have had the exact same experience.
-These stories are told with such emotion and conviction that the casual recipient of this information believes it without a shred of doubt.
+They make sure to tell us that not only have they tested poz while using this medication, but they also know of “lots of other guys” who have had the same experience.
+These stories are told with such emotion and conviction that the casual recipient of this information believes it without a doubt.
 But there is one big problem with their tales; they are lies.
-Each and every single one of them are liars.
+Every single one of them is a liar.
 Yeah, we said it!

-Since PrEP was announced as a medication to prevent the spread of HIV it has lived in a home built of controversy and fear mongering.
-Truvada whores were our newest community villains, just shy of those horrid Barebackers.
-PrEP detractors consider those who take this medication to be lazy party bois who want to have as much condomless sex as possible.
-The theory, which did essentially prove to be correct, is that the STD infection rate within our community would rise.
+Since PrEP was announced as a medication to prevent the spread of HIV, it has lived in a home built on controversy and fearmongering.
+Truvada whores were our newest community villains, shy of those horrid Barebackers.
+PrEP detractors consider those who take this medication lazy party bois who want to have as much condomless sex as possible.
+The theory, which proved to be correct, is that the STD infection rate within our community would rise.

-In reality, PrEP is most prescribed and recommended for those guys who already are known to have high risk sex, including a lack of condom usage and multiple partners.
-Their usage of PrEP leads to an increase in overall STD testing as well as treatment, which could explain the rise of infections reported.
+In reality, PrEP is most prescribed and recommended for those guys who are already known to have high-risk sex, including a lack of condom usage and multiple partners.
+Their use of PrEP leads to an increase in overall STD testing and treatment, which could explain the rise in infections reported.

 The plain truth of the matter is PrEP works!
 It is 99% effective in stopping HIV infection through sexual intercourse.
-Anyone who tells you differently is a pure and simple dirty, lying, liar, that lies.
+Anyone who tells you differently is a pure, simple, dirty, lying liar who lies.
 This is not to say that there are not those who have contracted HIV while using PrEP or that there are not some who honestly believe that they fall into this category.

 So, let’s talk about what’s going on.